The browser you are using is too old for our website. Please visit www.aptaclub.ie from Chrome and you will be able to browse normally.

 It’s important that your baby gets all the nutrients they need for their rapid growth and development.
 The best way to ensure your baby gets enough milk is to respond to their hunger cues.
 If their appetite suddenly increases, it doesn’t necessarily mean they’re ready to start weaning; they may just be going through a growth spurt.

-The HSE and the World Health Organisation (WHO) recommend that breast milk should be the sole source of nutrition for the first six months of life and then as a continuing source of nutrition with a mixed diet up to two years of age and beyond.
+The Department of Health and the World Health Organisation (WHO) recommend that breast milk should be the sole source of nutrition for the first six months of life and then as a continuing source of nutrition with a mixed diet up to two years of age and beyond2.
 This is because the digestive system at three months of age is not yet mature enough for solid food – even purées.

 Every baby is different.
 There is no set amount of milk you should be feeding.